astrapi69/spring-boot-template/README.md

-# email-system
+# spring-boot-template
-port of message-system to spring-boot
+template project for start with spring-boot project